Fundamental Skills Analysis

 -

-The stick should be held with a relaxed grip at the base of a players fingers, with the biceps of the player's top hand bent at 90 degrees.
+To teach cradling, the stick should be held with a relaxed grip at the base of a players fingers, with the biceps of the player's top hand bent at 90 degrees.
 The cradling action involves moving only one's top hand to manipulate the stick (the upper arm (humerus) should have very little movement), in an up and down motion (wrist flexion & extension), rolling it from the base of the fingers to their fingertips; eventually adding the wrist (forearm) in an open and closed type motion ("rock the baby").
 As this wrist is cradling up, ones hand/fingers should be curling in (flexion) and as the wrist is cradling down ones hand/fingers should be extending back (extension).
 The bottom hand acts as a guide (forming a hollow circle "doughnut" around the butt-end of the stick) and should move very little (if at all), other than to clench the stick handle when required (i.e. passing, shooting, sustaining defensive pressure, etc.).

 One-Handed Cradle: